BioinfoIPBLN/reanalyzerGSE/README.md

 	        -P | -number_parallel # Number of files to be processed in parallel (10 by default) -cG | -compression_level # Specify the compression level to gzip the downloaded fastq files from GEO (numeric '0' to '9', default '9')
 	        -Ac | -aligner_index_cache # Whether to try and keep the genome index on the cache/loaded RAM so concurrent jobs do not have to reload it and can use it more easily ('no', which will empty cache at the end, or 'yes', by default)
-	        -K | -Kraken2_fast # Kraken2 fast mode, consisting on copying the Kraken2 database to /dev/shm (RAM) so execution is faster ('yes' or 'no' by default)
+	        -K | -Kraken2_fast # DEPRECATED: daemon mode now replaces /dev/shm approach.
+This option is kept for backward compatibility but has no effect
 ```

 Parameters are not positional.
 If you did not provide a required parameter, the pipeline may exit or use default values if possible (check the help page above, the log after execution, or the 'Arguments and variables' first section in the main script 'reanalyzerGSE.sh').
 For example, if the argument '-s' is not provided, strandness will be predicted using Salmon and transcript sequences would be required, so the pipeline would exit if not provided with the argument '-t'.
 Similarly, reference genome and annotation are likely going to be required for the alignment and quantifying steps (arguments '-r' and '-a').